RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ## `pdf`

 Renders a pdf for the current problem or contest.
-The pdf is written to `problem.pdf` or `contest.pdf` respectively.
+The pdf is written to `problem.en.pdf` or `contest.en.pdf` respectively.
+If there are problem statements (and problem names in `problem.yaml`) present for other languages, creates those PDFs as well.

 **Note:** All LaTeX compilation is done in tmpfs (`/tmp/` on linux).
 The resulting pdfs will be symlinks into the temporary directory.
 See the [Implementation notes](implementation_notes.md#building-latex-files) for more.